-9. Serve Them Up with Great Content To Share
+9. Serve Up Great Content To Share

 Your content marketing efforts are critical to the success of your social selling program.
 Jill Rowley, a social selling evangelist, sums up the importance of great content for sales professionals today:

-To ensure that you serve up great content to share with sales, it important that your sales team and subject matter experts tell your marketing organizations what questions that clients are asking so marketing can create content to address those questions.
+To ensure that you serve up great content to share with sales, it important that your sales team and subject matter experts tell your marketing organizations what questions clients are asking them so marketing can create content to address those questions.
 To understand the power of answering questions, you should learn from Marcus Sheridan.
 The New York Times wrote a great article about how he increased sales by answering customer questions.

 Marcus Sheridan sums up the importance of content marketing well and how important it is to sales.

 This quote from Marcus Sheridan explains how content marketing helps your company establish trust with your clients and future clients:

 To create great content, you should think about your content marketing efforts in how much effort it takes to produce your content.
 For example, there is heavyweight content, middleweight content, and lightweight content.
 To learn the difference, you should read is your content marketing worth its weight in gold?